vanditam07/gesture-virtual-mouse/README.md

   <div class="section">
     <h2>🔍 Description</h2>
     <p>This project simplifies human-computer interaction by utilizing state-of-the-art Machine Learning and Computer Vision to detect static and dynamic hand gestures using MediaPipe and CNN.
 It also includes a voice assistant named <strong>Proton</strong> to handle system operations via speech, all without requiring any special hardware.
-Compatible with Windows systems.</p>
+It is compatible with Windows systems.</p>
   </div>

   <div class="section">